-In-Depth Feeding Guide
+In-Depth Lawn Feeding Guide

 If you’re tired of bagging grass while you mow, we’ve got good news.
 To help your lawn stay greener year-round, you can leave the grass clippings on your lawn.
 When grass clippings break down, they provide your lawn with beneficial nutrients.
 While you don’t need to buy a new mower blade, it doesn’t hurt to install a mulching blade so that the grass is cut into smaller pieces.
-Learn more about recycling grass clipping here.
+Learn more about recycling grass clippings here.

-Using a spreader.
 When applying lawn fertilizers, always use a lawn spreader.
 Never spread product by hand!
 A broadcast spreader with a side-shield feature like the EdgeGuard® feature is great for most lawns.
 This makes application along the lawn's perimeter easy by shutting off half the spreader flow, so product is only applied on the lawn and not on non-lawn areas like the driveway, sidewalk, or landscaping.
 A drop spreader is another option for small spaces because the application area is much narrower.
 Learn more about which spreader is right your yard by reading this article.

 Fill the spreader hopper with your lawn fertilizer, then set the spreader to the recommended setting listed on the product package.
 If the product package does not provide a spreader setting, it is not intended for lawn use.

-Applying fertilizer.
 Now you're ready to apply.
 Feeding the lawn is as simple as mowing it, and as easy as walking at your normal steady pace.
 Just follow these guidelines for easy application and even coverage.

 If you’re using a broadcast spreader, feed the entire perimeter of your lawn first.
 Engage the side-shield, which blocks off one side of the spreader to keep the product on the lawn and out of gardening beds and off driveways and sidewalks.
 Next, fill in the middle by turning off the side-shield feature and walking back and forth in straight lines.
 To get even coverage, overlap slightly on each pass by moving over 2 steps before you begin the pass.